The Problem of God

 Location: Healy Hall Riggs Library Map

-Cline will be joined by Rev. Otto Hentz, S.J.—who wrote the foreword for the book—for a conversation about the evolution of Georgetown University's iconic course of the same name.
-Berkley Center Director Thomas Banchoff will moderate the conversation, and it will also feature remarks by Interim President Robert Groves.
-A reception will follow.
+Cline was joined by Rev. Otto Hentz, S.J.—who wrote the foreword for the book—for a conversation about the evolution of Georgetown University's iconic course of the same name.
+Berkley Center Director Thomas Banchoff moderated the conversation, and it also featured remarks by Interim President Robert Groves.
+A reception followed.

-This event is co-sponsored by the Berkley Center for Religion, Peace, and World Affairs and Georgetown University Press.
+This event was co-sponsored by the Berkley Center for Religion, Peace, and World Affairs and Georgetown University Press.

 Discover similar content through these related topics and regions.